-Professor Maria Kavallaris
+Professor Maria Kavallaris AM

 Her research contributions are internationally regarded and include identifying the mechanisms of action and resistance to anticancer drugs, discovering new protein interactions in cancer and the development of less toxic cancer therapies using nanotechnology.

 Professor Kavallaris has held numerous competitive fellowships.
 She is a National Health and Medical Research Council (NHMRC) Principal Research Fellow and Fellow of the Australian Academy of Health and Medical Sciences (AAHMS).
 Her research contributions have been recognised by international and national awards and prizes including an International Agency for Research on Cancer Fellowship, an American Association for Cancer Research Women in Cancer Research Award, NHMRC Career Development Award, a Young Tall Poppy Award and an Australian Museum Eureka Prize.
-She is regularly invited to speak at and chair international meetings.
+Professor Kavallaris was the recipient of a 2017 NSW Premier's Science and Engineering Prize and in 2015 was named an AFR/Westpac 100 Woman of Influence and one of the Knowledge Nation 100.

 Professor Kavallaris's expertise is reflected in invitations to edit a book, contribute book chapters and review articles, including Nature Reviews Cancer.
+She is regularly invited to speak at and chair international meetings.
 Her research is supported by competitive research funding from diverse agencies including the NHMRC and Australian Research Council.